MRZ code extraction from visa and passport documents using convolutional neural networks: Methodology

-Both the MEAST (coarse) and MEAST (fine) includes a recognition branch for recognizing MRZ text.
+Both the MRZSpotter (coarse) and MRZSpotter (fine) include a recognition branch for recognizing MRZ text.
 Our recognition branch is inspired from \cite{he2018}.
 Figure \ref{fig:4} shows the architecture.
 Given the quadrilateral MRZ region from NMS, we sample a 16 by 352 grid from the convolutional map at the output of feature-merging branch.
-The same as \cite{he2018}, we used bilinear sampling.
+Similarly to \cite{he2018}, we used bilinear sampling.
 More specifically, the feature vector $v_p$ of a sampling point $p$ at spatial location $(p_x, p_y)$, is calculated as follows:

-where $v_{pi}$ refer to the surrounding four points of point $p$ and $g(p_1, p_2)$ is the bilinear interpolation function.
+where $v_{pi}$ refer to the surrounding four points of point $p$ and $g(p_1, p_2)$ refers to the bilinear interpolation function.

-After extracting the sampling grid, three layers of 3x3 convolution and 2x2 max-pooling is applied to down-sample the extracted feature map from 16x352 (points by points) to 2x44 (lines by characters per line).
+After extracting the sampling grid, three layers of 3x3 convolution and 2x2 max-pooling are applied to down sample the extracted feature map from 16x352 (points) to 2x44 (lines by characters per line).
 We doubled the number of channels with each down-sampling.
 Finally, a 1x1 convolutional layer is applied to reduce the number of channels to 37 (the number of valid characters in MRZ code) and softmax is applied to obtain the probability of occurrence for each of the 88 characters.